JulianNicholls/blackjack-cpp/README.md

 ## Progress

-There is no gameplay as yet, it just displays two cards, and that's not even very nice :)
+There is no gameplay as yet, it displays a player hand, dealer hand and play buttons.

 ## Caveat